Add some

 Mark frame midpoints On the back of the frame, mark the midpoint on the inside of each frame with a pencil or pen.
 These marks indicate the position of the last layer for each corner.

-Tip: Download and print one of the frame templates in the sidebar to use as a guide.
+Tip: Download and print one of the frame templates to use as a guide.

 Fill each of the frame's corners with layers of folded strips.
 Lay a short strip, with the folded edge toward the center, across the corner and glue in place.
 Lay another strip across the corner, overlapping the first strip just a little, and glue in place.
 Add more strips, if needed, to fill the corner.
 The last strip should meet the midpoint marked on two sides.